Max Scherzer, Mets blow early four-run lead as Yankees win Subway Series opener

 Jake Bauers then blooped a two-run single to right-center to give the Yankees a 6-5 lead.

 Scherzer, who let a 4-1 lead get away in a Mets defeat in Atlanta last Wednesday, was removed.
-In 3 1/3 innings, he allowed six runs and seven hits with no walks and two strikeouts.
-His ERA is 4.45.
+In 3 1/3 innings, he allowed six runs and seven hits.

-Severino, who entered the fourth having thrown 78 pitches, had his only 1-2-3 inning and retired the first man in the fifth.

-But Baty singled and moved to second on a grounder to third.
-With two outs and Ron Marinaccio ready in the bullpen, Aaron Boone walked to the mound, but decided to leave in Severino.